lkoepsel/AVR_C/docs/vs_code.md

 # VS Code Configuration Files

 These files are now tracked by git in the *.vscode* folder.
-The text below shows a current version.
+The text below shows as of *Trixie December 2025*.

 ## C/C++ Configuration Installation
 **If you are on Windows, use Ctrl, instead of CMD.**